AnushaGurijala1207/my2-Gurijala/README.md

 | Swimming             | A full-body workout that aids in muscle toning. | 4-6 hours                      |

 ---
-## Pithy Quotes
+# Pithy Quotes

-In this section, I will share two quotes by great scientists:
+In this section, I will share two quotes by notable individuals:

-"An equation for me has no meaning unless it expresses a thought of God."
+> "An equation for me has no meaning unless it expresses a thought of God."
-— Srinivasa Ramanujan
+> — *Srinivasa Ramanujan*

-"Dream, dream, dream.
+> "Dream, dream, dream.
 Dreams transform into thoughts and thoughts result in action."
-— Dr. APJ Abdul Kalam
+> — *Dr. APJ Abdul Kalam*